 - Voids in the information exist indicating that individuals or roles are persisting in their predisposition to secrecy.
-Some members of the team still believe that they can avoid or transfer to others accountability for failure. - Team members fail to see any value in one or more of the information radiators in use e.g. progress is being measured but not in a meaningful way.
-The information does not lead to improvements in the development process. - Wrong metrics are being employed.
-One common example is estimating in terms of person hours rather than relative effort. - Updates are not performed in the same time frame as they occur and they are of use.
+Some members of the team still believe that they can avoid or transfer to others accountability for failure. - Team members fail to see any value in one or more of the information radiators in use - e.g. progress is being measured but not in a meaningful way.
+The information does not lead to improvements in the development process. - Updates are not performed in the same time frame as they occur and they are of use.
 Usually means that the updates require far more than nominal effort to make and/or are not automatically generated.
 Overtime, erratic productivity, and declining team morale are secondary symptoms of this problem.